How can we help?

 The Up app and your debit card.

-Please note: If you’re using an iPhone, there’s no need to wait for your Up plastic card to arrive, Up will simply prompt you to activate Apple Pay as part of the sign-up process.
+Please note: If your phone supports Apple Pay or Google Pay there’s no need to wait for your Up plastic card to arrive, Up will simply prompt you to activate Apple Pay/Google Pay as part of the sign-up process.

 Activate your Up card simply by selecting the “Activate Card” prompt within the Activity screen.
 If the “Activate Card” option is not automatically displayed, you can also activate your Up card in the Card section of the Up menu.
 Simply tap “Activate Card”.